LuoXiaoxi-cxq/Ancient_Chinese_Text_classification/README.md

 # Ancient_Chinese_Text_classification
-Use machine learning techniques to classify ancient Chinese texts, and determine the era of text.
+Use machine learning techniques to classify ancient Chinese texts, and determine the era of them.